BU-Spark/ds-boston-remodeling/sp24-team-c/README.md

 ### Raw Data
 Refer to the document in the `data/` folder for detailed links and instructions related to the raw data.

-### Cleaned Bedroom Data
+### Cleaned ___ Data
-To understand the transformations applied to obtain the cleaned bedroom data, review the documentation within the `Cleaned Bedroom Data/` folder.
+To understand the transformations applied to obtain the cleaned ___ data, review the documentation within the `Data/` folder and look at the notebooks associated with its creation.

 ## Notebooks
 Each notebook within the `Early Insights Notebooks/`, `Mid Semester Notebooks/`, and `Final Insights Notebooks/` folders is annotated with the author's name and contains a specific part of the overall analysis.